ungi/ukftractography/README.md

 Then, you can reference the mounted data to construct ukftractography arguments e.g.
 `--dwiFile`, `--maskFile`, etc.

+However, to simply shell into the container, use:

+    docker run --rm -ti --entrypoint /bin/bash ukftractography

 ### 2. From Source

 Checkout from github: